 78. What 1970s toy featured a plastic sphere with a maze inside that players navigated by tilting the ball?

-79. Which famous rock band, formed in the 1970s, is known for songs like “Another Brick in the Wall” and “Wish You Were Here”?
+79. Which famous rock band, who rose to prominence in the 1970s, is known for songs like “Another Brick in the Wall” and “Wish You Were Here”?

-80. Which 1970s film, directed by Martin Scorsese, starred Robert De Niro as a troubled taxi driver?
+80. Which 1970s film, directed by Martin Scorsese, starred Robert De Niro as a mentally unstable young man fueled by violence?

-81. What was the name of the first commercial home video cassette recorder (VCR), introduced in 1975?
+81. What was the name of the first consumer-level analog video cassette recorder, introduced in 1975?

 82. Which 1970s television series followed the lives of a diverse group of students at a New York City high school for the performing arts?